-The syntax for doing this on Nginx is a little bit different than doing it for Apache using .htaccess.
+The syntax to enable GZip compression on Nginx is a little bit different than doing it for Apache using .htaccess.
 You'll need to add the following text to your nginx.conf file, which is the equivalent of the .htaccess file on NGINX.

 Given that you're trying to make your website faster by enabling GZip compression, we've got great news for you.

-There is one plugin WP Rocket - which not only enables compresses files to make them smaller, but does tens of more optimizations to make your website faster.
-Amongst a few things which it handles it will:
+There is one plugin WP Rocket - which not only enables compresses files to make them smaller but does tens of more optimizations to make your website faster.
+Amongst a few things which it handles it well:

 - Enable GZIP compression (of course!)